Logarithmic Donaldson-Thomas theory: Tropical degenerations and algebraic transversality

 is injective. \end{definition}

+We call this {\it algebraic} transversality because it depends on more than just the dimension of the intersection with the strata, which is only set theoretic.
+On the other hand, it is weaker than genuine geometric transversality, because it allows the intersection of the subscheme with a divisor to be non-reduced.\footnote{In an earlier version of this paper, which was in circulation from 2020 until 2023, we had used the terminology ``strongly transverse'' instead of ``algebraically transverse''.
+We thank the referee, as well as numerous friends and colleagues of their objections to this. }

+Let us give a few different ways to think about this condition.
+We maintain the notation above.

-Equivalently, the subscheme intersects every stratum non-trivially, it has no embedded points or components on divisorial strata, and for every double divisor $S$ contained in components $Y_i$ and $Y_j$ of $\mathcal Y$, the restrictions of the subscheme to $Y_i$ and $Y_j$ have the same restriction to $S$.
+\begin{proposition} The subscheme $\mathcal Z\subset\mathcal Y$ is algebraically transverse if and only all of the following conditions hold: \begin{enumerate}[(i)] \item $\mathcal Z$ intersects every stratum of $\mathcal Y$, \item there are no embedded points or components of $\mathcal Z$ that are contained in the codimension $1$ strata of $\mathcal Y$, and \item if $\mathcal S$ is any double divisor contained in irreducible components $Y_i$ and $Y_j$ of $\mathcal Y$, the restrictions of the subscheme to $Y_i$ and $Y_j$ have the same intersection with $S$. \end{enumerate} \end{proposition}

-In their study of ideal sheaves relative to a smooth divisor, Li and Wu prove that, starting with a strongly transverse family over the generic point of a discrete valuation ring, a strongly transverse limit can always be found, but it requires further expansion of the target.
-Using the dimensional transversality guaranteed by the previous section, we deduce strong transversality in the normal crossings setting by reducing to a situation where we can use their results.

-Our main result is the following variation on Proposition~\ref{prop: uniqueness-dimensional-case}.
-Recall that $K$ is the discretely valued field associated to $0$ in the curve $C$ and $R$ is its valuation ring.
+\begin{proof} Assume $\mathcal Z\subset\mathcal Y$ is algebraically transverse.
+Since this implies dimensional transversality by definition, it is clear that (i) holds, see Proposition~\ref{prop: dimensional-transversality}.
+Now, the injectivity condition in the definition of algebraic transversality can be checked formally local on $\mathcal Y$.
+If we look in a neighborhood $U$ of a double divisor $\mathcal S$, then $\mathcal Y$ can be identified with $\mathbb A^{\mathsf{dim} X-1}\times \mathcal N$, where $\mathcal N$ is a nodal curve, i.e. given by $\{uv = 0\}$.
+The stated injectivity condition is equivalent to flatness of $\mathcal Z_U\to \mathcal N$.
+The condition (ii) now follows.
+Finally, condition (iii) follows by pulling back the flat morphism $\mathcal Z_U\to \mathcal N$ to each of the two branches $\{u=0\}$ and $\{v=0\}$ of the node, and then to the node $\{u = v = 0\}$ itself.
+Since the result is independent of which branch we restrict to, (iii) follows.

+Conversely, suppose the conditions (i)--(iii) hold.
+We can again restrict to a formal neighborhood $U = \mathbb A^{\mathsf{dim} X-1}\times \mathcal N$, and examine the resulting subscheme to $\mathcal Z_U$.
+We claim that under these hypotheses, the map $\mathcal Z_U\to \mathcal N$ is flat.
+Since $\mathcal N$ is reduced, we can deduce this from the valuative criterion for flatness~\cite[Corollaire 4.2.10]{RG71}, i.e. we can check flatness after pulling back to the spectrum $B$ of a DVR.
+Working over the base $B$, flatness of $\mathcal Z_B\to B$ is equivalent to the condition that the total space is the closure of the generic fiber.
+This is clearly implied by (i)--(iii) \end{proof}

+\begin{remark} The proposition allows one to check algebraic transversality in practice.
+Given a $1$-dimensional subscheme $\mathcal Z\hookrightarrow \mathcal Y$ in an expansion of $X$, our definition of dimensional transversality already includes condition (i).
+Therefore, in order to guarantee algebraic transversality, one needs to simply check that there are no embedded points on the divisorial strata, and that the induced subscheme on the double divisor from of its branches is the same. \end{remark}